Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

-Fig.~\ref{figure:a performance} further shows the performance of the DeepSCM scheme with varying values of $a$.
-Fig.~\ref{figure:a performance}(a) shows the performance of image recovery of the two receivers.
-The performance of Receiver 1 decreases with increasing $a$.
-For Receiver 2, not only too large an $a$ causes its performance degradation, but too small an $a$ also leads to worse performance.
-This is because with smaller $a$, the outer constellation points will overlay, making it harder for Receiver 2 to decode them.
-In Fig.~\ref{figure:a performance}(b) we can also observe that extreme PAF values cause a decline in performance.
-Given our hierarchical-source scenario, it is important to note that the results differ from the scenario of broadcasting independent messages to two receivers.
-In the latter case, increasing $a$ enhances the performance of one receiver while diminishing that of the other.
+Fig.~\ref{figure:a performance} further compares the performance of the DeepSCM scheme with varying values of $\alpha$.
+From the PSNR performance comparison in Fig.~\ref{figure:a performance}(a), it is shown that the performance of Receiver 1 decreases with increasing $\alpha$.
+This is because, during the fine-tuning stage, it can better decode the outer constellation with a smaller $\alpha$.
+For Receiver 2, not only too large an $\alpha$ causes its performance degradation, but too small an $\alpha$ also leads to worse performance.
+This is because with a smaller $\alpha$, the outer constellation points will overlay, making it harder for Receiver 2 to decode them.
+The impact of PAF values on classification performance in Fig.~\ref{figure:a performance}(b) is observed to be less significant.
+Finally, it's worth noting that these results differ from broadcasting independent messages to two receivers, given our hierarchical-source scenario.
+In the former case, increasing $\alpha$ improves the performance of one receiver while reducing that of the other.

-Overall, these observations offer principles for determining the PAF: $a$ should be chosen to prevent the overlay of outer constellation points, and the interval between outer constellation points should not be too small.
+Overall, these observations offer guidelines for determining the PAF: $\alpha$ should be chosen to prevent the overlay of outer constellation points, and the interval between outer constellation points should not be too small.
 Therefore, it is best to choose moderate PAF values to achieve the overall best performance.
-Demonstrating that moderate PAF values are most reasonable significantly simplifies the selection of PAF.
-We can simply set $a$ such that the super-constellation forms rectangular QAM constellation, as in Section IV-B and Section IV-C.
+The observation that moderate PAF values are most reasonable significantly simplifies the selection of PAF.
+We can simply set $\alpha$ such that the super-constellation forms rectangular QAM constellation, as in Section IV-B and Section IV-C.

-In Figure~\ref{empirical distribution}, we illustrate the empirical distributions of the 4QAM$\times$16QAM super-constellation points with varying PAF values.
-It can be noted that the outer constellation points overlap with smaller $a$.
+In Figure~\ref{empirical distribution}, we illustrate the empirical distributions of the 4QAM$\times$16QAM super-constellations with varying PAF values.
+It can be noted that the outer constellation points overlap with a smaller $\alpha$.
 Moreover, it is evident that due to the poor channel condition of Receiver 1, constellation points with lower power are less likely to be generated.